curthayman/keywordscraper/README.md

 Website Keyword Scraper
-A powerful Python tool for scraping websites to find specific keywords, showing their context, and identifying the pages where they appear.
+A Python tool for scraping websites to find specific keywords, showing their context, and identifying the pages where they appear.
+I created this to add to my Bug Bounty Tools arsenal

-Created for fun by curtthecoder
+Created for fun by **curtthecoder**

-Features
+**Features**
-🔍 Comprehensive Keyword Detection: Finds keywords in visible text, HTML attributes, meta tags, and even JavaScript 🌐 Website Crawling: Follows links to scan multiple pages within the same domain 🎯 Context Display: Shows the text surrounding each keyword match 🔗 URL Tracking: Identifies which pages contain your keywords 🎨 Colorized Output: Highlights keywords in search results for better visibility 📊 Summary Statistics: Provides an overview of keyword occurrences across the site 📁 File Export: Save results to a file for later analysis
+🔍 Comprehensive Keyword Detection: Finds keywords in visible text, HTML attributes, meta tags, and even JavaScript

+🌐 Website Crawling: Follows links to scan multiple pages within the same domain

+🎯 Context Display: Shows the text surrounding each keyword match

+🔗 URL Tracking: Identifies which pages contain your keywords

+🎨 Colorized Output: Highlights keywords in search results for better visibility

+📊 Summary Statistics: Provides an overview of keyword occurrences across the site

+📁 File Export: Save results to a file for later analysis

 **Installation**